wp-plugins/wpnewsman-newsletters/readme.txt

 == Installation ==

+= 1.
+Install through WordPress Add menu =
+1. In your Admin, go to menu Plugins > Add
+1. Search for 'WPNewsman'
+1. Click to install
+1. Activate the plugin
+1. A new menu 'WPNewsman Lite' will appear in your Admin

+= 2.
+Install through WordPress Upload menu =
+1. Download the plugin (.zip file) on the right column of this page
+1. In your Admin, go to menu Plugins > Add
+1. Select the tab "Upload"
+1. Upload the .zip file you just downloaded
+1. Activate the plugin
+1. A new menu 'WPNewsman Lite' will appear in your Admin

+= 3.
+Install through FTP =
+1. Download the plugin (.zip file) on the right column of this page
+1. Unzip wpnewsman-newsletters.zip to temp folder
-1. Upload 'wpnewsman' folder to the '/wp-content/plugins/' directory
+1. Upload 'wpnewsman-newsletters' folder to the '/wp-content/plugins/' directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. A new menu 'WPNewsman Lite' will appear in your Admin

-1. Go to Appearance -> Widgets and add the new WPNewsman Subscription form to the sidebar.
+Go to *Appearance* -> *Widgets* and add the new WPNewsman Subscription form to the sidebar.
-1. Click Save Changes.

 To put the signup form at any place on your post or page, use this shortcode: